Coherent-Partners/spark-python-sdk/docs/services.md

 ```

 - using **proxy** endpoints:
   `proxy` is the custom endpoint associated with the service.
+Remember that custom
+  endpoints are only available for the [v3 format][v3-format].

 ```py
 spark.services.execute('proxy/custom-endpoint')